-Sputum.-Pour the sputum into a Petri dish or watch-glass, and place the vessel upon a dark surface.
+Sputum.-Pour the sputum into a watch-glass, and place the latter upon a dark surface.
 Examine it closely, looking out for small yellow particles; these consist of caseous material, and will probably contain tubercle bacilli in large numbers.
 The advantage of getting the patient to wash out his mouth and using only fasting sputum is obvious, for particles of food may present exactly the same appearance.